 If you’re not willing to spend money to secure money, you don’t have enough money worth securing in the first place.

-Security should be a very important thing to you if you are serious about Bitcoin and cryptocurrency investment.
+Security should be a very important thing to you if you are serious about Bitcoin and cryptocurrencies.

 The rise in cryptocurrencies especially last year has led to an increased attention in the crypto space, and some of that attention comes with relative risks from scammers and fraudsters.

-One of the best ways to protect your cryptocurrencies is by storing them in hardware wallets.
+One of the best ways to protect your cryptocurrencies is by using hardware wallets.

 They are special wallets that store your private keys in a secure device.